Our Stance on Head Covering

 A Symbol to Angels

-Some people will say, “But that was specifically for Corinth because of the time and culture they were in.
+Others will say, “But that was specifically for Corinth because of the time and culture they were in.
 The prostitutes went about with their heads uncovered so they could easily be recognized.
 That’s why Paul was saying this.
 He didn’t want the Christian women to be mistaken for ladies of the night.
 Today that sort of thing really wouldn’t hold the same significance.”
 Whether the claim about the women in Corinth is true or not, it would in no way nullify the principles of this teaching.
 We need to be straightforward and just look at the verses.
 None of the arguments presented by Paul suggest that the presence of this commandment was the result of Corinthian culture.
-Hypothetically, if this was the case, immediately we would also have to acknowledge that the men are also given a clear commandment not to cover their heads.
+Hypothetically, if this was the case, immediately we would also have to acknowledge that men are also given a clear commandment not to cover their heads.
 This would then pose the question, what was the cultural significance for that?
+How would this be handled by newly converted Jewish men in the first century who traditionally covered their heads?

 Although there are a few cultural commandments in the New Testament, when commandments, promises, or traditions are emphatically connected to numerous eternal realities which transcend time, culture, and geography, it should be a clear indication that such things cannot be limited to their original audience.
 For example, the tradition of the Lord’s Supper (known as Communion today) was originally established in a Jewish society with only Jewish people present as they obeyed the Jewish law to eat the Passover meal, and yet, it is not regarded as irrelevant on the grounds that many of us aren’t Jewish or that we happen to live in a different culture.